defano/wyldcard/README.md

 ## Stacks of Cards

-HyperCard allows users to author and interact with _stacks_.

-A HyperCard stack is an ordered list of _cards_ where only one card is visible to the user at a time (like slides in a PowerPoint deck).
-When the user navigates from one card to another, the contents of the new card appear in place of the old card.
-(The transition between the two can be animated using a _visual effect_.)
+HyperCard defines the concept of a _stack_ of _cards_ analogous to a deck of PowerPoint slides.
+Each card can contain graphics and text, plus interactive user interface elements like buttons, checkboxes, menus, and input fields.

-Each card is comprised of two layers of graphics and user interface elements: a _background layer_ and a foreground layer (also called the _card layer_).
-Each card has its own unique foreground, but its background can be shared between cards.
-A background contains graphics, buttons, text fields and scripts that are common to any card in the stack sharing that background.
+Each card is comprised of two layers of graphics and user interface elements: a _background layer_ and a foreground called the _card layer_.
+Each card has a unique foreground, but its background may be shared between cards.
+A background contains graphics, buttons, text fields and scripts that are common to any card sharing that background.
 Cards sharing a background do not have to be contiguous, and a stack can have multiple backgrounds.

-Cards in the stack can be referred to in script by name (`card "Accounting"`), id (`card id 22`), position in the stack (`card 13`), or relative position in their background (`the second card of the last background`).

 ### Navigating between cards

+Cards in a stack can be referred to by name (`card "Accounting"`), id (`card id 22`), their position in the stack (`card 13`), or their relative position in their background (`the second card of the last background`).

 Navigate between cards in the stack using commands in the "Go" menu ("First", "Next", "Prev" and "Last") or use the HyperTalk `go` command: